stewartcelani/autodesk-construction-cloud-backup/README.md

 ```
 ### Debugging
 - Log files are located in ACCBackup.exe\Logs
+- Try running with --hubid "YourAccoundIdHere" OR --hubid "b.YourAccountIdHere" (Autodesk is migrating from BIM360 to 'Autodesk Construction Cloud' but internally, at the moment, the API hubid needs b.AccountId (b. = BIM360).
 - First step is to run with the --debuglogging flag
 - If the --debuglogging flag doesn't point you in the right direction the --tracelogging flag should be used.
 - If all else fails log an issue via the repo with a link to your --tracelogginng log file and I will investigate.